SERVICES > START A BUSINESS

 To open a business in Panama, it is necessary to establish a legal entity that will serve as the vehicle through which commercial transactions are carried out.

-Simple copy of the general information page of the passports of the directors (we would need three directors) and shareholders (at least one).
+Simple copy of the passport data page of the directors and shareholders.

-Directors and shareholders must be of legal age (over 18) and have a valid passport.
+Directors and shareholders must be of legal age —over 18 years old— and hold a valid passport.

 4.5 million